SSB Transmission

 So this band of frequency will be passed on through the USB filter section

-5. This side band is then heterodyned in the balanced mixer stage with 12 MHz frequency produced by crystal oscillator or synthesizer depends upon the requirements of our transmission.
-So in mixer stage, the frequency of the crystal oscillator or synthersizer is added to SSB signal.
-The output frequency thus being raised to the value desired for transmission.
+5. This sideband is then heterodyned in the balanced mixer stage with a 12 MHz frequency produced by a crystal oscillator or synthesizer depending upon the requirements of our transmission.
+So in the mixer stage, the frequency of the crystal oscillator or synthesizer is added to the SSB signal.
+The output frequency is thus raised to the value desired for transmission.

 Advantages

-2. All of the transmitted power is message power none is dissipate as carrier power.
+2. All of the transmitted power is message power none is dissipated as carrier power.

 Disadvantages

-1. The cost of a single side band SSB receiver is higher than the double side band DSB counterpart be a ratio of about 3:1.
+1. The cost of a single-side-band SSB receiver is higher than the double-side-band DSB counterpart by a ratio of about 3:1.

 Phase Shift Method

-The phaseing method of SSB generation uses a phase shift technique that causes one of the side bands to be conceled out.
-A block diagram of a phasing type SSB generator is shown in fig.
+The phasing method of SSB generation uses a phase shift technique that causes one of the sidebands to be concealed.
+A block diagram of a phasing-type SSB generator is shown in Fig.

 SSB Single Sideband Transmission Phase Shift Method